Jogima-cyber/2048-TDLearning/README.md

 # 2048-TDLearning
 ## Introduction
 Personal implementation in C++ of http://www.cs.put.poznan.pl/mszubert/pub/szubert2014cig.pdf.
 It's an algorithm that learns by itself to solve the 2048 game.
 It doesn't use deep learning (aka. neural networks).
 But it learns by itself using the Bellman equations.
+The authors of this paper already gave away an opensource implementation in java : https://github.com/mszubert/2048.
+Mines is ten times slower but goes directly to the point and thus I believe is more understandable.

 ## Installation
 To clone this project type in command line the following :